jo67893WHU/jo-mengling/content/life-gallery/_index.md

 ## Jun.2021 - First slot of HK
-impressive sights on the plane 🛬
+Sights on the plane 🛬
 David in the sky & little white boat 😶‍🌫️
 {{< gallery album="1st-slot-hk">}}